Illinois State University

 6. Review a self-study for Milner Library, give feedback toward future plans, programs, and improvements, and assist in optimum collaboration with the other colleges.
 The timing and frequency of this self-study shall be under the discretion of the Milner faculty and administration.

-7. Review the program review process every
+7. Review the program review process every year.

 8. Complete other tasks as assigned by the Executive Committee or the Academic Senate as a whole.